Hubert M. Meingast

 Hubert Michael Meingast (June 28, 1911 – August 29, 1961) was an engineer and scientist who worked for the Borgward group, based in Bremen.

 Meingast was born in Ebelsberg, Austria in 1911.
 After intensive training to become an engineer, he went to work in Bremen for Carl F. W. Borgward.

-During and after WWII, Meingast, in association with mentor Dr. Paul Riebensahm of the Technical University of Berlin, was involved in founding two research organizations concerning the heat treatment of metals: Die Arbeitsgemeinschaft Wärmebehandlung und Werkstofftechnik e.
+During and after WWII, Meingast, in association with mentor Dr. Paul Riebensahm of the Technische Hochschule in Charlottenburg (now Technische Universität Berlin), was involved in founding two research organizations concerning the heat treatment of metals: Die Arbeitsgemeinschaft Wärmebehandlung und Werkstofftechnik e.
 V. - AWT (Association for Heat Treatment and Material Science) and Institut für Härterei-Technik (Institute for Material Science).